 Calculating the Current Worth

-Then, considering a yearly inflation of 5%, what will be the current value of this money?
+Considering a yearly inflation of 5%, what will the current value be?

 FV = CV(1+r/100)^n

 FV = Future Value

 CV = Current Value

 CV = 9,523.80